Skip to Content

 What thread types work best for each stitch?

-Cotton thread suits decorative stitches on natural fabrics.
+Cotton thread works great for decorative stitches on natural fabrics.

 Can I use decorative stitches on thick fabrics?

-You’ll need a heavyweight needle, reduce speed, and test first.
+You’ll need a heavy-duty needle, slower speed, and stabilizer.

 How do I prevent thread bunching underneath fabric?

-Clean out lint buildup around the bobbin case and needle area.
+Clean lint from the bobbin area and use the correct needle size.

 Whats the difference between computerized and mechanical stitches?